-The releases FAQ lists support for the required versions of DPDK for each version of Open vSwitch.
+Important: The releases FAQ lists support for the required versions of DPDK for each version of Open vSwitch.
+If building OVS and DPDK outside of the master build tree users should consult this list first.

 In addition to the requirements described in Open vSwitch on Linux, FreeBSD and NetBSD, building Open vSwitch with DPDK will require the following: